nt246/NTRES6940-data-science/README.md

 ### Evaluation
 It takes practice to acquire and internalize data science skills, and what you get out of this course will be proportional to the effort you put in.
 Practice as much as you can.
-To pass, students are expected to attend all lectures, participate actively during class, and submit at least 6 of the 7 problem sets.
+To pass, students are expected to attend all lectures, participate actively during class, and submit at least 6 of the 7 problem sets with demonstrated effort to complete all questions.
 If you are unable to make a lecture or can not meet a problem set deadline, please email the instructor beforehand.

 ### Course materials